dimaMachina/graphql-eslint/.changeset/thick-dancers-jump.md

 '@graphql-eslint/eslint-plugin': major
 ---

+❗ BREAKING CHANGE ❗

-feat: rename `avoid` prefix in rules to `no`, remove `avoid-operation-name-prefix` and `no-operation-name-suffix`
+- rename `avoid` prefix in rules to `no`.
+- remove `avoid-operation-name-prefix` and `no-operation-name-suffix`

 All rules that had a `avoid` prefix now have a `no` prefix.

 Rules `avoid-operation-name-prefix` and `no-operation-name-suffix` were removed because the same things can be validated by `naming-convention` rule.

-Before
+### Before

 ```json
 {